yobdcs/redshift-helper/README.md

 ## Redshift-helper

-To use this program, you need the original Redshift be nstalled.
+To use this program, you need the original Redshift be installed.
 Please refer to Redshift repository: https://github.com/jonls/redshift

 This is a simple terminal program for customizing color temperature by pressing keyboard [Right]/[Left] key.
 You can add this program to your launcher or create a shortcut and pin it to your panel for convenience.